What do you get when you evaporate seawater?

 - Streams aren't salty, so why is the ocean salty?

-- If evaporation is high, what happens to seawater density?
+- Answer and explain the following: If evaporation is high, what happens to seawater density?
 If freshwater is added to a region, what happens to seawater density?
 If seawater gets very cold, what happens to its density?

 - What is salinity?